 This solution addresses KI#14.
 It allows the EES to be aware of the selected EAS in initial service start so that the EES can control application traffic influence for the initial application traffic.
 This solution also addresses KI#8 about how the EES is aware of the application session information.
 It is a viable solution.

-Editor's note: Whether a new selected EAS declaration announcement API is needed or existing API (e.g. EEC registration) can be re-used is FFS.